 This is something I saw recently which I wish I had done when my den were Tigers or Wolves.
+You can start it any time though.
 The idea is to make a den time capsule which they add to from time to time – maybe every year at Blue and Gold time and after summer camp or when they earn their rank or do something special.
 Then, when they cross over to Boy Scouts, they open the time capsule and see all of the things they added.

 Den Time Capsule

 - Small pieces of paper and pencils, crayons, markers, etc.

 - Fun foam

 - Decorations, such as pre-cut shapes, glitter glue, etc